 Account Budget – The amount set to spend for all campaigns.
 Advertisers who operate on a monthly budget typically divide their amount by 30.4, the average number of days in a month.

 Active View – Technology that helps determine whether YouTube and some Display ads can be viewed by customers.
 This enables advertisers to bid on cost per thousand impressions.

-Ad extensions – Ad features that offer additional information, depending on the location of the ad (they do not always display).
+Ad Extensions – Ad features that offer additional information, depending on the location of the ad (they do not always display).
 The most popular ad extensions include callout, call only, location, and site links.
 Learn more about Google Ad extensions

-Ad group – The sub-groupings of a campaign, which carry its own set of ads and corresponding keywords.
+Ad Groups – The sub-groupings of a campaign, which carry its own set of ads and corresponding keywords.
 For optimum performance, the keyword groupings within each ad group are closely related.

 Ad Rank – The score that determines how high an ad will be placed.
 This metric is a combination of bidding costs and quality score.

 Ad Rank Threshold – The minimum Ad Rank score necessary for your ad to display.
 Ad rank is a combination of cost and quality score.

 Ad Relevance – Scored by either “average”, “below average” or “above average,” a measurement of how relevant keywords are to an ad group.
 While ad relevance is part of what determines a Quality Score (QS), it’s possible to have a high QS with a low ad relevance.